chris-de-leon/secrets-cli/README.md

  </a>
 </div>

+## Archive Notice

+I no longer use LastPass as my secrets manager, so I have decided to discontinue development / maintenance on this tool.
+Instead, I migrated to Bitwarden since it is free, open source, and has much better developer tooling than LastPass.
+Plus, all the features that I added to the `secrets-cli` are already covered by either the Bitwarden password manager CLI or Bitwarden secrets manager CLI.

 ## Overview

 This repository contains a Nix flake for the `Secrets CLI` - a personal dev tool which wraps the lastpass CLI.
 It offers several benefits over using the lastpass CLI directly: